NaaVRE/naavre.github.io/docs/readiness_levels/RAVL/documentation.md

 ---
 sidebar_position: 1
-title: RAVRE documentation
+title: RAVL documentation
 ---
-This page provides detailed documentation for RAVRE.
-A higher level overview of the RAVRE virtual lab is available on [the lab overview page](..).
+This page provides detailed documentation for RAVL.
+A higher level overview of the RAVL virtual lab is available on [the lab overview page](..).

 ### Viewpoints
 #### Mathematical description